shubh1777/LeetCode-100Days/README.md

 Welcome to the LeetCode 100-Day Challenge repository!

 ## Overview
-This repository contains my solutions and progress for the LeetCode 100-Day Challenge.
+This repository contains our solutions and progress for the LeetCode 100-Day Challenge.
 The challenge involves solving a coding problem on LeetCode every day for 100 days.

 ## Motivation
 The primary goal of this challenge is to enhance problem-solving skills, improve coding efficiency, and gain familiarity with a wide range of algorithms and data structures.